 - Everyone Style Hair Gel

 One thing you need to look out for is protein overload.
-This is the result of using too much protein and can cause chemical damage to your hair.
-This is why I don't recommend straight protein treatments.
+This is the result of not getting enough moisture into your hair and can cause chemical damage to your hair.
+This is why I don't recommend straight protein treatments be used regularly.

 Signs of protein overload include: